zaborowm/dsc-modeling-your-data-nyc-ds-career-042219/README.md

 ## Introduction

-In this lesson we shall look at the modeling process for running regression or similar statistical experiments.
+In this lesson we will look at the modeling process for running regression or similar statistical experiments.
 We have looked at most of the modeling techniques in last two sections.
-This lesson will helop you combine all those steps and develop a framework of running an experiment.
+This lesson will help you combine all those steps and develop a framework of running an experiment.

 ## Objectives
 You will be able to: